AetiasHax/dsd-ghidra/README.md

 ## How to build (Windows + IntelliJ)

-1. Build the native Rust library:
-    1. Install [cross](https://github.com/cross-rs/cross) for Rust cross compilation.
-    2. Run the `build.ps1` PowerShell script to build the native Rust library.
+1. Build the `build.ps1` PowerShell script to build the native Rust library.
 2. Configure Gradle:
     1. Copy the `dsd-ghidra/gradle.properties.example` file to `dsd-ghidra/gradle.properties`.
     2. Edit the `GHIDRA_INSTALL_DIR` property in `gradle.properties` to point to your Ghidra installation.